microsoft/botframework-cli/packages/orchestrator/README.md

 INPUT

-  The input ground-truth and predictions files can be in LU, LUIS, QnA Maker, TXT, TSV or a JSON array format.
+  The input ground-truth and predictions files can be in LU, LUIS, QnA Maker, TXT, TSV or a special JSON array format.
   The TXT file format only supports intent labels and it must have 2 columns, 'labels' and 'utterance', sepatated by a TAB.
 The 'labels' column can contains multiple labels delimited by camma.